cloudinary-developers/Build-a-Mini-Netflix-Clone-with-Vue/README.md

 If you want to check out the final project, visit the

-> Add link to GitHub Project.
+<a type="button" class="btn btn-default btn-md" role="button">Code</a>

 ## General Prerequisites

 This guide assumes you:

-* Worked with Vue recently and have a fair knowledge of JavaScript
+* Worked with Vue recently and have a fair knowledge of JavaScript.
 * Understand the basics what SaaS and FaaS is.
-* Know what Node.js is and some basic knowledge
+* Know what Node.js is and some basic knowledge.